Avicted/minecraft_ai_fisher/README.md

 This program will try to track the fishing bobber in the water in Minecraft.
 Once the bobber moves down a significant amount of pixels, the right mouse is clicked on a defined place on the screen.

-Feel free to change the program, tune parameters, play around improve upon this **_lazy_** solution.
+Feel free to change the program, tune parameters, play around and improve upon this **_lazy_** solution.

 ---